Here’s the Background Story:

 College students continue to attend their classes; meanwhile, some prospective students are turning away from the campus to educate themselves.
 Do you believe that higher education should become a public service?
-Give your thoughts using the poll below, and then keep reading; we’ll break down the issue after the jump.

 One of America’s greatest strengths is the quality of its workforce.
 This is the backbone of our robust economy that’s able to influence countries across the globe.
 Higher education is the key to bolstering our workforce, but gradual increases in tuition prevent many prospective students from enrolling in college.